 Venn diagram show the overlappings of the subject in question which allows for you to pick out which elements are related and linked helping you judge which is the correct answer.
 Drawing these on your whiteboard using the given information within the question really can help in drawing a conclusion as to the right answer, we suggest you start to use this method of working out the answer as early as possible.

 You will need to have a firm understanding of probability principles as some of the questions within this subtest will require to solve simple probability equations.
 Make full use of the online calculator which you will be given access to on the day of the real exam; practise using an online calculator and have a go at solving as many probability question during your revision as possible.
-We have a great bank of these question built into our UCAT ANZ 2019 Online Course with the exactly the same type of online calculator as the real thing.
+We have a great bank of these questions built into our UCAT ANZ 2019 Online Course with exactly the same type of online calculator as the real thing.

 Do you know where your strengths and weaknesses are when it comes to this subtest section?
 Think about which question types you find most difficult or where you struggle the most within this section and focus more revision time on this area.
 Within our UCAT ANZ 2019 Online Course we have performance monitoring software which identifies your strengths and weaknesses for you while providing constructive feedback in order for you to maximise revision productivity and high scoring potential.